5 Ways CNN’s Special On Atheism Could Have Been Good

 Limiting your interviews with atheist “celebs” to just Dawkins and Silverman makes it painfully obvious CNN was looking for the most controversial way to present atheism.
 They are two atheists who tend to rub people the wrong way.
 Why not supplement these interviews with well-known atheists who are perceived as gentler and cheerier?
 Lawrence Krauss’ permanent smile would have brightened up the piece.
-Perhaps even Jaclyn Glenn’s down to earth approach or Sam Harris’ cooler than cool persona.
+Perhaps even Jaclyn Glenn’s down-to-earth approach or Aron Ra's cooler than cool persona.
 Limiting it to the two men in the outspoken atheist community who get backs up whether they intend to or not, is transparently unobjective.

-Richard Dawkins is not the “father of atheism”.
+Richard Dawkins is not the “father of atheism.”
 He is a brilliant scientist and writer who articulates many of the things atheists think and experience in such a way that a lot of us relate to it with ease.
 It’s the same way Tom Robbins wrote ideas that resonated in me, or how reading Che Guevara’s An African Dream had me nodding in agreement at times.
 It doesn’t mean I’m a boob-obsessed mystic in Seattle or a guerrilla revolutionary.
 It just means some things they say ring true.
 Dawkins and I have very little in common.
 I am a Canadian copywriter, blogger and mom who doesn’t believe in God and he is a British scholar, scientist and author who doesn’t believe in God.
 Our worlds couldn’t be further apart if he was a bishop in the Catholic church.
 He does not represent me and I don’t particularly think he would want to, either.

-The entire hour made it clear that CNN, like most of the religious world, cannot wrap it’s mind around the lack of worship.
+The entire hour made it clear that CNN, like most of the religious world, cannot wrap its mind around the lack of worship.
 By asserting that Dawkins is “the father of atheism” and interviewing only those who lead a church, a group or an organization, it’s clear that they wanted to paint an image of atheism as a movement with a sort of clergy.
 It’s the same old argument, in visual form this time, that atheism is an organized religion.
 The only moment in the entire hour that challenged that idea was when Richard Dawkins briefly stated that all an atheist is, is someone who does not believe in God.
 The rest of the time, we were painted as this congealed group of Dawkins-worshipping religion copycats who attend pretend church.

 CNN’s interviews with atheists other than Dawkins and Silverman were almost entirely limited to those who have experienced some form of shunning or discrimination after coming out.
 How about those of us who were raised in secular households, or those atheists who live openly secular lives and have had no negative consequences come from it?
 That’s the vast majority of us.
 It’s important to show the stories of loss and discrimination, of course, but it’s nowhere near the entire picture.
 We’re not this crippled, beaten down pile of victims trying to lash out to get a leg up.
 We’re normal, everyday people and CNN’s attempt to dehumanize us was poorly executed at the very least.

 The assertion that all the labels CNN listed, humanist, freethinkers, skeptics, etc are all the same community is absolutely unfounded.
 There are definitions for these words and they differ from each other.
 There are Christian skeptics and Buddhists who identify as freethinkers.
 There are atheists who are not particularly skeptical about supernatural ideas, other than God.
 Humanists believe in the power of people.
 We’re all different, we’re diverse and linking us all together as one big group is just another transparent attempt to make us just like them: victims of groupthink.

 Lumping us all into this idol-worshipping, church-going, proselytizing group of non-religious religiots who all believe the same things, have the same moral code and cry tears of reverence at Dicky-Dawk’s every tweet pisses me off.
 Why?
 Because it lumps me in with a man who just shot and killed 3 Muslims.
 It lumps me in with the old white guys who drone on about the same old shit, when I am anything but.
 It lumps me in with every last atheist who has ever lived, and that’s not fair.
-Part of the reason I am an atheist, is because I choose to think for myself.
+Part of the reason I am an atheist is that I choose to think for myself.
 I don’t worship anyone, I don’t consider any text sacred and I’ll change my mind when given better evidence.

 I am not you, CNN.
 I don’t do groupthink.
-I don’t do blind following.
+I don’t do blind reverence.
 I don’t identify completely with anyone.
 I know it’s hard to understand or wrap your mind around a person who doesn’t thoughtlessly step in line with the masses, but that is what the vast majority of atheists are.